Two generalisations of sharp k-transitivity

-\begin{question} Can a simple finitely generated (resp. finitely presented) group act sharply $k$-transitively on some relational \Fr structure which is not a pure set?
+\begin{question} Can a simple finitely generated (or finitely presented) group act sharply $k$-homogeneously on some relational \Fr structure which is not a pure set?
 Can it act on $(\mathbb{Q},<)$ or any of its reducts? \end{question}

-Note that it is still open whether a simple finitely presented group admits a sharply $2$-transitive action on a set.

 One could also generalise from \Fr structures to $k$-homogeneous structures: